QCUncertainty/sigma/paper/paper.md

 within the project's source.

-The primary component of Sigma is the `Uncertain<T>` class, templated on the floating point type used to represent the mean and standard deviation of the variable.
-Simple construction of an uncertain floating point value is accomplished by passing the mean and standard deviation values:
+The primary component of Sigma is the `Uncertain<T>` class, templated on the floating point type used to represent the mean and uncertainty of the variable.
+Simple construction of an uncertain floating point value can be accomplished by passing the mean and a value for the uncertainty (such as a standard deviation):
 ```cpp
 using numeric_t = double;
 numeric_t a_mean{100.0};